Boost your happiness and wellbeing with our self care activities for November

 12 – winter beach trip

-Get your wellies on, add some layers, throw on a scarf and gloves and head out to the seaside for some fresh air and a bag of chips, with a wooden fork of course.
+If current guidelines allow then get your wellies on, add some layers, throw on a scarf and gloves and head out to the seaside for some fresh air and a bag of chips, with a wooden fork of course.

 13 – buy an extra gift